-xselliot.com will bring your company closed deals because it focuses on avoiding the two failure reasons of +90% of international sales plans
+xselliot.com helps your company to close deals in more markets because it solves the two problems causing the failure of +90% of international sales plans

-+35 years of experience with mission-critical international sales in several fields:
++35 years of experience selling mission-critical solutions in LATAM, including:

 IoT, IIoT, SCADA, GRC/IGA for top ERP systems... and more

-No matter the business sector a company on this planet belongs to, that company will be either of three types, which I call them «Leader», «Challenger» and «Struggler».
+No matter the business sector a company on this planet belongs to, it belongs to one of these types: «Leader», «Challenger» and «Struggler».

-• Leader: a company with a market share (measured in sales volume for a specific period, usually a calendar year) much higher than all other companies competing in the same business field and market.
-In any market, there can be more than a single Leader, although there are very few (typically no more than two or three).
+- Leader: a company with a market share (measured in sales volume for a specific period, usually a calendar year) much higher than all other companies competing in the same business field and market.
+In any market, there can be only one Leader (monopolistic market) or very few (oligopolistic market).

-• Struggler: a company with a much lower market share than Leaders and Challengers market shares, in any given market where these three types of companies compete to capture a market share.
-Usually, we see a lot of Strugglers in any given market, and they rarely represent a serious threat to Leaders and Challengers.
+- Struggler: a company with a much lower market share than those of Leaders and Challengers Usually, we see a lot of Strugglers in any given market, and they rarely represent a serious threat to Leaders and Challengers.
 As always, some exceptions confirm the rule.
 For instance, Netflix killed Blockbuster, Apple’s iPhone put Nokia and Blackberry out of the mobile communications business… and even before the iPhone, Nokia and other manufacturers of mobile phones equipped with built-in cameras ended the Kodak empire.

-To better understand the interrelation between Leaders, Challengers, and Strugglers, and why it is relevant for understanding the value of my sales approach that helps companies like you to increase their sales volumes in markets where your company brand and products are unknown or barely known, I’ll next introduce the so-called Long Tail Curve, which looks like this graphic:
+To better understand the interrelation between Leaders, Challengers, and Strugglers, and why it is so relevant to appreciate the benefit of xselliot.com sales method for your company (i.e., more closed sales in markets where your company brand and products are unknown or barely known), let me introduce the so-called Long Tail Curve, which looks like this graphic:

-The curve is called «Long Tail» because of its «L-shape», hyperbolic pattern, where a huge number of occurrences (for example, number of customers in a market) are accumulated on a very narrow portion of the horizontal axis, thus reaching a big height on the vertical axis, and then the distribution of occurrences declines more or less sharply, resembling the horizontal segment of the «L» letter.
+The curve is called «Long Tail» because of its «L-shape» (hyperbolic pattern), showing a huge number of occurrences accumulating on a very narrow portion on the leftist part of the horizontal axis, thus reaching a big height on the vertical axis, and then the number of occurrences declines more or less sharply during a slightly less narrow portion on the horizontal axis, to approach the vertical axis zero value, to keep declining less sharply along the remaining part of the horizontal axis.
+This pattern resembles the «L» character.

 By following the definitions of Leaders, Challengers, and Strugglers and placing them in the Long Tail Curve, we get the following graph:

-The interesting thing about the Long Tail Curve applied to the market share of competitors in any given market, is that it shows this same «L-shape» pattern regardless of the market and the business sector where we analyze the market share performance of competing companies.
+The interesting thing about the Long Tail Curve applied to the market share of competitors in any given market is that it consistently shows a similar «L-shape» pattern, regardless of the market or business sector being analyzed.

 Moreover, the Long Tail Curve appears in «hi-tech» and «low-tech» business sectors alike… see below: